 Summary

-IMBŌDHI demonstrates a commitment to sustainability through the use of eco-friendly materials like TENCEL™ and small-batch production.
+IMBŌDHI demonstrates a commitment to sustainability through the use of eco-friendly materials, local manufacturing, and waste reduction practices.
 However, the brand lacks transparency in several key areas, including supply chain practices, certifications, and environmental impact metrics.
 To enhance its sustainability profile, IMBŌDHI should consider obtaining third-party certifications, providing detailed disclosures on its operations, and implementing comprehensive initiatives across all assessed categories.

 Categories